 Many of my fractal designs are specifically created to mimic elements found in our daily lives.
 The most frequent themes of my work are candies, flora and fauna, machinery, and fanciful designs for children.
 Other images are simply appealing abstract fractal works that refuse to be dismissed as I work to create thematic fractal pieces.

 A carefully developed combination of an engaging image, fractal geometry, cohesive design, symmetry and depth of repetition makes each of my fractal art pieces unique.
 I spend hours adjusting combinations of fractal algorithms to create a pleasing image.
 Fractal software then renders a high resolution picture by carrying out millions of mathematical iterations per second, a process that can take 24 hours or more.
 I further refine this image with photography software.

-The resulting fractal art piece is generally printed as giclee on a variety of photographic or archival papers.
+The resulting fractal art piece is generally printed as giclee on archival papers.
 Matting is chosen to enrich the colors of the piece and a coordinated metal frame is used.

 The artwork may also be printed into the surface of coated aluminum sheets through dye-infusion printing which allows a durable thin print with interesting gloss or translucent finishes.
 In many cases I have prepared an additional piece with a color-coordinated border for specific fractal images.
 These "matted" aluminum fractal prints are often stunning.